callmearta/marta/README.md

 Marta
 ==========
-Marta is a free music streeming proressive web app written with ReactJS.
+Marta is a free music streaming proressive web app written in ReactJS.

 ## Run local
-you have to installed [NodeJS v8](https://nodejs.org) up and recommended install [Yarn](https://yarnpkg.com/https://yarnpkg.com/).
+you need [NodeJS v8](https://nodejs.org) or later installed.
+Also it is recommended to install [Yarn](https://yarnpkg.com/https://yarnpkg.com/).

 ```
 - git clone https://github.com/callmearta/marta